Back to news

 Where Opus 4.8 wins

 Software engineering.
 The SWE-bench Pro gap is 15 points, and that's a wide margin.
-Opus 4.8 posts 69.2% to Gemini's 54.2% (SWE-bench Pro Leaderboard, 2026; DataCamp).
+Opus 4.8 posts 69.2% to Gemini's 54.2% (SWE-bench Pro Leaderboard, 2026 (opens in a new tab); DataCamp (opens in a new tab)).
 Both figures are vendor-reported, so treat them as a strong signal rather than an independent audit.
 Where it shows up is the hard stuff: refactoring across multiple files, tracking down awkward bugs, writing an algorithm from scratch.
 For a development team, that gap on its own can be enough to cover the higher price.

 General knowledge.
 Opus 4.8 also edges ahead on MMLU, reportedly 89.8% to 88.1%.
 We could not pin down those exact numbers against an authoritative source, and the figures floating around for both models vary, so take the 1.7-point lead as indicative rather than settled.
 The broad read is that Opus 4.8 is marginally steadier across academic subjects.